Skip to main contentSkip to navigationSkip to search

 Around USD 1.1tn of the national healthcare budget in the US is spent on Medicaid, Medicare, and dual beneficiaries.
 Medicaid serves low-income individuals, Medicare serves the elderly and disabled, while dual-eligible beneficiaries are those who qualify for both Medicare and Medicaid.
 Given the rise in aging population, the individuals captured by these programs are rapidly expanding, with the number of dual beneficiaries increasing at a nine percent CAGR.
 Under the Affordable Care Act, Medicaid expansion has extended coverage to millions of uninsured Americans, democratizing access to care, and reducing the financial burden on low-income families in need of care.
 However, the rising cost of healthcare has been an increasing concern for the government.

-The new administration is considering changes to those programs, bringing uncertainty to healthcare providers.
-Some of the proposed modifications to Medicaid could involve capped funding models, where states receive fixed amounts of money per beneficiary, rather than the federal government covering an open-ended share of costs.
+Central to the plan is a transition to capped funding models, where states receive fixed amounts of money per beneficiary, rather than the federal government covering an open-ended share of costs.
 This move could lead to fewer resources for healthcare services.
-The potential introduction of work requirements to qualify for Medicaid could further limit access to care.
-Additionally, hospitals, particularly those relying on Medicaid patients, could face higher operational costs due to tariffs on imported medical goods, which could strain their already thin margins.
-These factors pose the risk for short-term headwinds for healthcare providers across the US.
+In parallel, a potential introduction of work requirements to qualify for Medicaid is likely to result in increased disenrollment and to further limit access to care.

 The bottom line